 According to Chapter 119 of the Florida Statues, it is not required that you submit a form or written request; however, use of the form provides for easy distribution of said request.
 Also, as a requestor, you may remain anonymous when making a request; if you so choose, you then become responsible for contacting the Clerk's Office to follow up on the request.
-To request a public record, you may appear in person at the City Clerk's Office or complete the Public Records Request Form and return via fax or e-mail to email@example.com.
+To request a public record, you may appear in person at the City Clerk's Office or complete the Public Records Request Form and return via fax, the PRR portal or e-mail to email@example.com.

 The City Clerk furnishes copies of public records upon request and payment of the fees as set forth herein: